What is Adderall?

 You may be wondering if you are addicted to Adderall if you are not taking it as prescribed.
 Determining if you have an addiction to this prescription drug can be extremely difficult, especially because there always exists a sense of “it can’t happen to me” in everyone.

-If you are addicted to Adderall or any other substance, there are some symptoms commonly associated with the disease of addiction.
+If you are addicted to stimulants or any other substance, there are some symptoms commonly associated with a substance use disorder, as well as the disease concept of addiction.
 These symptoms are applicable to Adderall addiction and include:

 - Using outside of recommended guidelines